-M3D is a file format from HEIDENHAIN.
-The paid-for M3D Converter software from HEIDENHAIN allows you to check incorrect 3-D models and simplify them so that they can be used as fixtures.
+M3D is a file type designed by HEIDENHAIN.
+The paid-for M3D Converter software from HEIDENHAIN allows you to check incorrect 3D models and simplify them so that they can be used as fixtures.
 Due to their conversion, M3D files can be loaded faster by the control than STL files.